thomasgoldstein/zabuyaki/res/tiled/README.md

 Hint: To pixel-wise positioning use the property window at the left.
 You can use up/down arrows near the coordinates properties

+## Vertical Camera Positioning ##
+Go to the layers tab.
+Create "Object layer".
+Rename it to "camera".
+Only the first "camera" layer and the 1st "camera" object will be used.
+All the rest object layers and objects named "camera" will be ignored.

+Select "Polyline" drawing tool and draw the line with some segments.
+This polyline sets the bottom of the center of the camera view window (320x240 pixels).

+TODO...

 ## Background images ##
 Every BG image goes into its own layer.
 Go to the Layers tab.
 Create Image layer.